Sustainable Packaging for Small Business Shippers

 Crates, Pallets, and Reusable External Packaging Materials

-While cardboard boxes are the go-to external shipping material for many small business shippers, your shipping needs may also include crates, pallets and other reusable external packaging materials.
+While cardboard boxes are the go-to external shipping material for many small business shippers, your shipping needs may also include crates, pallets, and other reusable external packaging materials.
+What is a pallet?
 These materials are strong and often hold up well, even with large or heavy loads.

-If you have a large quantity of cargo to ship, you may need to crate your items, secure them to a pallet and shrink wrap it before shipping.
-This is more economical than shipping several individual cardboard boxes, which will increase your cost and carbon footprint due to the extra shipping and handling.
-The more fuel, the more money, the more carbon footprint, too.
+If you have a large quantity of cargo to ship, you may need to create your items, secure them to a pallet and shrink wrap it before shipping.
+This is more economical than shipping several individual cardboard boxes, which will increase your cost and carbon footprint due to the extra shipping and handling—the more fuel, the more money, the more carbon footprint, too.

 Additionally, if you’re shipping to another business, they can reuse the crates or pallets that are still in good shape for their own shipping needs.
 That means fewer brand-new crates or pallets need to be made and makes this type of material more sustainable.
 Sounds like sharing really is caring!